-- 17 Laser scanners have been used increasingly during the last 20 years in soil surface survey - studies to obtain 3D data of micro-topography (e.g. Aguilar et al., 2009; Barneveld et al., - 19 2013; Haubrock et al., 2009; Takken, 2000).
-TLS height data was acquired using a Leica - 20 ScanStation2 (Fig. 3c).
-The scanner sends out pulsed laser beams which by a time-of-flight - 21 principle estimates distances (Leica-Geosystems AG, 2007).
-At the sensor head the pulsed - beam is 4 mm in diameter, which increases to 6 mm at 50 m distance (Barneveld et al., 2013). - 23 The signals were processed using the licensed Cyclone Software (Leica-Geosystems AG, - 24 2014).
-Since a very limited area (1 m) had to be covered, a single scan was enough to obtain - a high accuracy.
-The angle between scanner and plot area was approximately 45 degrees and - 26 the scanner was placed approximately 2 m from the plot.
-Differences between laser beam foot - 27 prints within the plot are assumed to be negligible since the plot only covers 1 m. - 28 Stereophoto images were constructed using a digital camera, Olympus PEN E-P3 with a M. - 29 Zuiko Digital ED 12mm f2.0 lens (Fig. 3d) and the Photomodeler software (Eos Systems Inc., - 30 2011).
+Terrestrial laser scanners (TLS) have been used increasingly during the last 20 years in soil surface survey studies to obtain 3-D data of micro-topography (e.g. Aguilar et al., 2009; Barneveld et al., 2013; Haubrock et al., 2009; Takken, 2000).
+TLS height data was acquired using a Leica ScanStation2 (Fig. 3c).
+The scanner sends out pulsed laser beams which by a time-of-flight principle estimates distances (Leica-Geosystems AG, 2007).
+At the sensor head the pulsed beam is 4 mm in diameter, which increases to 6 mm at 50 m distance (Barneveld et al., 2013).
+The signals were processed using the

+6 mm at 50 m distance (Barneveld et al., 2013).
+The signals were processed using the licensed Cyclone Software (Leica-Geosystems AG, 2014).
+Since a very limited area (1 m) had to be covered a single scan was enough to obtain a high accuracy.

+Stereophoto images were constructed using a digital camera, Olympus PEN E-P3 with a M. Zuiko Digital ED 12 mm f2.0 lens (Fig. 3d) and the Photomodeler software (Eos systems Inc., 2011).
 The program links several images using the black-and-white markers (Fig. 2).
-In each

-- plot, several images with slightly different view angles (< 45 degrees) were linked to establish - 2 the height differences.
-The method only works properly with angles up to 45 degrees. - 3 In 2010 a new depth-sensing technology was developed under the name Kinect (Kramer et al., - 4 2012).
-It was originally intended for stationary indoor use in combination with a gaming - 5 console.
-The technology proved to be quite accurate in depth estimates and became of interest - 6 for geophysical research (Kramer et al., 2012; Mankoff and Russo, 2012).
-Subsequently, - 7 similar sensors started to be developed parallel to the development of the Kinect.
-In this - 8 study, the Xtion Pro was used (Fig. 3e).
-The Xtion Pro has an emitter that sends out an - 9 infrared pattern, which is reflected and recorded by the sensor on the device.
-This is used in a - triangulation process to estimate distances (Khoshelham and Elberink, 2012).
-The Xtion Pro - was fixed to a wooden handle to be able to take recordings close enough to the soil surface - 12 with a 90 degree angle to the plot.
-The sensor was connected to a laptop in order to - 13 communicate with the Skanect software (Tisserand and Burrus, 2013).
-The Xtion Pro - 14 recording had to be done without direct sunlight, as the natural light interferes with the - 15 infrared signal. - 16 For all sensor methods, roughness was calculated as the standard deviation of the point - 17 heights in each point cloud. - An H-flume was installed at the Gryteland sub-catchment outlet to measure overland flow. - Water depth (logged at 10-minute intervals) in the flume was measured using an ultrasonic - sensor, and a conversion from depth to discharge was performed using a height-to-discharge - 21 relationship.
-Volume proportional samples from surface and drain discharge were taken - during discharge episodes (Stolte and Kværnø, 2013).
+In each plot several images with slightly different view angles were linked to establish the height differences.
+The method only works properly with angles up to 45 degrees.

+In 2010 a new depth-sensing technology was developed under the name Kinect.
+It was originally intended for stationary indoor use in combination with a gaming console.
+The technology proved to be quite accurate in depth estimates and became of interest for the geophysical research (Kramer et al., 2012; Mankoff and Russo, 2012).

+- Interest for the geophysical research (Kramer et al., 2012; Mankoff and Russo, 2012).
+Subsequently, similar sensors started to be developed parallel to the development of the Kinect.
+In this study the Xtion Pro was used (Fig. 3e).
+The Xtion Pro has an emitter that sends out an infrared pattern, which is reflected and recorded by the sensor on the device.
+This is used in a triangulation process to estimate distances (Khoshelham and - Elberink, 2012).
+The Xtion Pro was fixed to a wooden handle to be able to take recordings close enough to the soil surface.
+The sensor was connected to a laptop in order to communicate with the Skanect software (Tisserand and Burrus, 2013).
+The Xtion Pro recording had to be done without direct sunlight, as the natural light interferes with the infrared signal. - For all sensor methods, roughness was calculated as the standard deviation of the point heights in each point cloud.

+An H-flume was installed to measure overland flow.
+Water depth (logged at 10 min intervals) in the flume was measured using an ultrasonic sensor, and a conversion from depth to discharge was performed using a height-to-discharge relationship.
+Volume proportional samples from surface and drain discharge were taken during discharge episodes (Stolte and Kværnø, 2013).